OPRAH'S DEAD SON

 "Oprah seems to want some tea," Giselle says.
 "Although, technically, she didn't come right out and say so."

-"Whatever Oprah wants, Oprah gets," Diane says in a deep, soft, raspy, lilting, singsong sort of way, bobbing her head gently from side to side.
+"She wouldn't come right out and ask for anything, no," Diane says in a soft, raspy, lilting, singsong sort of way, bobbing her head gently from side to side as she glances toward the tea kettle.
+"She tends not to want to be beholden."

 "Has she always been such a prima donna?"